He slowly unrolled the snakeskin and kept going as he walked past me still unrolling the scaly leather. It was massive to my five-year-old eyes.

 “Ouch, he bit me!” he exclaimed.

 I turned around to see blood dripping from his hand and onto his pants.
-He rinsed his hand in the water, very quickly as he didn’t want to give the other piranhas a chance to find his hand at the surface.
+He rinsed his hand in the water quickly, as he didn’t want to give the other piranhas a chance to find his hand on the surface.
 Piranhas can smell one drop of blood in 200 liters of water.
+Alia rinsed it further with clean bottled water, administered a topical antibiotic and then applied band-aids while he applied pressure to get it to stop bleeding.

-TIP: If you do a jungle trip be sure to take a small first aid kit.
+TIP: If you do a jungle trip, be sure to take a small first aid kit.
 Not all Amazon tours seem to have any such safety precautions including ours.

-We had all stopped fishing to see the damage done by the little piranha that tried to eat Jeremy.
-Later when we were eating the fish we tried to figure out who got part of Jeremy’s finger.
+We had all stopped fishing to see the damage inflicted by the little piranha that tried to eat Jeremy.

-“You have to admit, that’s pretty cool,” Lindsay said leaning over looking at Jeremy’s bleeding hand.
-Yes, it was pretty cool.
-He will have a great story to tell when he gets back home.
+“You have to admit, that’s pretty cool,” Lindsay said, leaning over and looking at Jeremy’s bleeding hand.

 Swimming in the Black Waters of the Amazon